Delta Reserve vs Amex Platinum, Which Card Reigns Supreme?

 Has The Delta Reserve Surpassed The Amex Platinum – Final Thoughts

 But the real decision comes down to the Delta Companion Certificate with the Reserve card.
 If you can get $500-$600 in value from it (could be a tough task) then you are coming out well ahead of the rumored Platinum.
-If you are only able to get $250-$300 in value from it then you come out a little ahead with the Amex Platinum even at the higher fee.
+If you are only able to get $300-$350 in value from it then you are probably better off with the Amex Platinum.

 I am still leaning towards holding the Delta Reserve and ditching the Amex Platinum though.
 That is because I am a Delta hub captive and I am on the status merry-go-round with them.
-I think others will fall into this boat as well but most will not.
+I think others will fall into this boat as well, however most will not.

 The addition of Centurion Lounge access kind of closed the gap between the cards for me, even with the hoops required for Reserve cardholders.
-Although the shine has worn off Centurion Lounges for me some and I would prefer a less crowded Delta Lounge most of the time anyway.
-But limiting it to only Delta flights hampers me when flying other airlines and is something you need to consider, especially if based at an airport with a Centurion Lounge.
+To be honest, the shine has worn off Centurion Lounges for me anyway.
+Most of the time I would prefer a less crowded Delta Lounge anyway.
+Limiting it to only Delta flights hampers the value some and is something you need to consider.
+That is especially true if you are based at an airport with a Centurion Lounge.
 I already have Priority Pass with other cards so that isn’t important to me.

-The ability to earn the MQD waiver and extra MQMs via spend is a great perk.
+The ability to earn the MQD waiver and extra MQMs via spend is a great perk and a huge selling point for me.
 While this is offered with the Delta Platinum card as well, that card does not come with lounge access.
-Throw in the priority upgrades for cardholders and some getting upgraded even without status and I think this is the winner for Delta frequent flyers.
+Throw in the priority upgrades for cardholders, some getting upgraded even without status, and I think this is the winner for Delta frequent flyers.